agcl-mr/Discern/README.md

-# Discern
-Program for discernment of the type of the point set and its reconstruction CGAL implementation of the paper- A Sampling Type Discernment Approach towards Reconstruction of a Point Set in R2 To be published in CAGD
+CGAL implementation of the paper- A Sampling Type Discernment Approach towards Reconstruction of a Point Set in R2 To be published in CAGD

 ################## Implementation of: ##################

-Paper Title:- A Sampling Type Discernment Approach towards Reconstruction of a Point Set in R2 Authors:- Safeer Babu Thayyil, Jiju Peethambaran, Ramanathan Muthuganapathy
+Paper Title:- A Sampling Type Discernment Approach towards Reconstruction of a Point Set in R 2 Authors:- Safeer Babu Thayyil, Jiju Peethambaran, Ramanathan Muthuganapathy

 Operating system recommended:- Ubuntu 14.04 or newer